Home / Archaeology Field School 2025

 • together this will aid in developing your identification and assessment techniques for a variety of material assemblages

 We are very happy for you to arrange your own accommodation but the staff will be staying on Budle Bay Campsite and you are welcome to join us.
-We have booked the larger of the bunkhouses and this has three accommodation areas and space for a number of students as well as the staff.
+The social side of a dig is every bit as much fun as the work during the day.
+We have booked the larger of the bunkhouses and this has three accommodation areas and space for a number of dig participants as well as the staff.

-The bunkhouse has a kitchen and toilet and we have been promised a shower this year as well so you will not have to rely on the common shower block.
+The bunkhouse has a kitchen and toilet and common sitting areas.
 Cost for this is £17.50 per night.
 If this appeals then do notify us in the accommodation section of the application.
 There is also the option to camp on the site for a slightly reduced fee but this needs to be arranged through the campsite itself.

 How do I apply?